Montrell Johnson Jr.

 Montrell Johnson Jr. (born October 13, 2002) is an American professional football running back.
 He played college football for the Louisiana Ragin' Cajuns and Florida Gators.

-High school career
+Early life

 Johson Jr. attended De La Salle High School in New Orleans, Louisiana.
 As a senior, he rushed for 1,249 yards with 13 touchdowns.
 He originally committed to the University of Arizona to play college football before switching to the University of Louisiana at Lafayette.

 College career

 Johnson Jr. spent his freshman year at Louisiana.
 He played in all 14 games and was the Sun Belt Freshman of the Year after rushing for 838 yards on 162 carries with 12 touchdowns.
 After the season, he entered the transfer portal and ultimately transferred to the University of Florida.
 In his first year at Florida, he split carries with freshman Trevor Etienne.
 He finished with nine starts in 13 games and had 841 yards on 155 carries with 10 touchdowns.
 In 2023, he started the first 11 games of the season and led the team in rushing yards with 817 yards and scored six touchdowns.